Best Health Insurance for Self-Employed Professionals | PolicyX

 Tax Benefits for Self-Employed (Section 80D)

-• If you also pay for your parents, you can claim another ₹25,000.
+• If you also pay for your parents' health insurance, you can claim an additional ₹25,000.

-• If your parents are senior citizens, this limit becomes ₹50,000.
+• If your parents are senior citizens, this limit increases to ₹50,000.

 Conclusion

-We offer no spam, no gimmicks, only expert insurance advice.
+We offer expert, unbiased insurance advice.

 Health Insurer Network Hospitals

-What Is Health Insurance for Self-Employed?: FAQ
+Health Insurance for Self-Employed: FAQs

 Yes, self-employed people can claim deductions under Section 80D of the Income Tax Act.
 You can claim a maximum of ₹25,000 for you and your family, plus ₹50,000 for senior citizens, with a maximum deduction of ₹1 lakh in a year.